Smithoo4/one-day-i-should-start-a-blog/kalpa-workstation-setup-proteus.md

 flatpak uninstall --unused
 ```

-- Sign in to Chrome to sync bookmarks and extensions.
-- Pin Google Chrome to the taskbar.
-- Launch Nextcloud from the application menu, enter server URL and credentials, set sync folder to `~/Nextcloud`.
+Sign in to Chrome once it opens so your bookmarks and extensions sync, then pin it to the taskbar.
+For Nextcloud, launch it from the application menu and step through the setup wizard: enter your server URL and credentials, and set the sync folder to `~/Nextcloud`.

 ---